 So, on the night before Christmas, when not a creature is stirring, you might want to rouse your mouse– uh, your computer version, of course– and surf over to NoradSanta.org or call 1-877-HI-NORAD (1.877.446.6723) from North America to find out when Santa Claus is coming to YOUR town.
 (By the way, Santa’s helpers at NORAD are great at reminding the kids to go to bed because Santa is near and won’t stop if they’re awake!)

 Image: How the Air Force and NORAD Tracks Santa Claus video at NORAD location in Cheyenne Mountain.
 Source: Around the Air Force news special, December 2005.

 Starting at 4am Eastern Time on December 24, you can:

 - Track Santa Online: Logon to www.NoradSanta.org.

-- Maps: Follow Santa on Cesium and Bing Maps, starting 4am ET on December 24th.
+- Maps: Follow Santa on Cesium and Bing Maps, starting 4am EST on December 24th.

-While You Wait: While you’re waiting for the tracking to begin, all December (or year-round) you can play some of the many fun games on their Countdown Village page on their web site, and stop by the NORAD Tracks Santa Facebook page to show your appreciation.
+Play Games while you wait: While you’re waiting for the tracking of the Big Red One to begin, all December you can play some of the many fun games on NORAD’s Santa’s Village web page at the North Pole, and stop by the NORAD Tracks Santa Facebook page to show your appreciation.

-About the Author: Michele Bartram is Promotions Manager for GPO’s Publication and Information Sales Division and is responsible for online and offline marketing of the US Government Online Bookstore (Bookstore.gpo.gov) and promoting Federal government content to the public.
+About the Author: Government Book Talk Editor Michele Bartram is Promotions Manager for GPO’s Publication and Information Sales Division in Washington, DC, and is responsible for online and offline marketing of the US Government Online Bookstore (http://bookstore.gpo.gov) and promoting Federal government content to the public.
 She has been a faithful NORAD Tracks Santa fan for years!